-3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions:
+3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

+Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+When the Company expects some or all of a provision to be reimbursed, reimbursement is recognized as a separate asset, but only when the reimbursement is virtually certain.
+The expense relating to a provision is presented in the statement of profit and loss net of any reimbursement.
 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost in respective expense.
+When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost in respective expense.

 Contingent Liabilities and Contingent Assets